raymonstah/asianamericanswiki/src/routes/about/index.md

 Was my skin tone not dark enough, or was it my monolid eyes, or the way I dressed and walked?

-Why did any of this even matter?”
+Why did any of this even matter?

 Even in Asia, where I was surrounded by majority Asians, I didn’t feel like I fully fit in.
 You know the cliché: not Asian enough for Asia, not American